EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 and ultimately to the useful stage
 (heat, mechanical drive, and light), the last energy before energy services
-(such as transport, thermal comfort, and illumination).
+(transport, thermal comfort, and illumination).
-Societal exergy analysis (SEA), a variant of energy analysis, quantifies energy flows as exergy, the physical work potential of energy.
+Societal exergy analysis (SEA), an extension of energy analysis, quantifies energy flows as exergy, the physical work potential of energy.